Product Design

 Generating contracts is a lengthy and exhaustive process.

-If account details are misunderstood, we'll need to reach out to the client again, causing delays.
+If account details are misunderstood, client need to be reach out again, causing delays.

 Users